Adjudication and International Law

 Formula Process, which was less formal and not entirely oral, replaced the system of legal actions.
 That was at the end of the Republic (509 BCE- 27 BCE), at the beginning of the Roman Empire phase.

 The formula process was named in accordance with its central structure founded on “formulas.”
-Formulas were you recipes or requirements that, being previously prescribed by the magistrates, determined the forms and words appropriately designed for an application to be referred to the judge, and follow the correct procedure to obtain the hoped-for judicial decision.
+Formulas were recipes or requirements that, being previously prescribed by the magistrates, determined the forms and words appropriately designed for an application to be referred to the judge, and followed the correct procedure to obtain the hoped-for judicial decision.
 Thus, to obtain the needed judicial provision, the claimant had to address it pursuant to that formula, under penalty of losing the case.
 The Formula Process was introduced by LEX AEBUTIA.

 Adjudication was one formula